diegoparrilla/slate/source/index.html.md

 Finally, to check if the IP belongs to any of these lists it's as simple as using the [IP Check](#ip-check) services of the API.
 If the IP matches some of the attributes, then the QUARANTINED blacklist will be shown just like the rest of the public blacklist.

-## Add an IP to the private QUARANTINE-IP backlist
+## Add an IP to the private QUARANTINE-IP blacklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X POST -d'{"ip":<IP>,"ttl":<TTL>}' "https://api.apility.net/quarantine/ip"